JuliaAI/MLJExampleInterface.jl/README.md

 2. Rename this repository, replacing the word "Example" with the name of the model-providing package.

-1. Develop the contents of src/MLJExampleInterface.jl appropriately
+1. Develop the contents of src/MLJExampleInterface.jl appropriately.

-2. Rename src/MLJExampleInterface.jl appropriately
+2. Rename src/MLJExampleInterface.jl appropriately.

-3. Remove Example from Project.toml and instead add the model-providing package
+3. Remove Example from Project.toml and instead add the model-providing package.

-3. **GENERATE A NEW UUID in Project.toml** and change the Project.toml name and author appropriately
+3. **GENERATE A NEW UUID in Project.toml** and change the Project.toml name and author appropriately.

+1. You may want to remove the Distributions test dependency if you don't need it.

 4. Replace every instance of "Example" in this README.md with the name of the model-providing package and adjust the organization name in the link.

-5. Remove everything in this REAMDE.md except what is below the line you are currently reading &#128521;
+5. Remove everything in this REAMDE.md except what is below the line you are currently reading &#128521;.

 # MLJ.jl <--> Example.jl